Skip to main content

 Learn how to manage and update account tags in Fluency for storing unique account data.

 Account tags store data unique to individual accounts, such as account names or addresses.
-These data points often originate from sources like API-linked inventory feeds, account polling sources, or ingestion sheets.
+These data points often originate from sources like API-linked inventory feeds, account data sources, or ingestion sheets.

 Where to find account tags